Hi there, if you're a new client - click LET'S WERK. If you're a returning client - click CLIENT PORTAL

 How often are medications reviewed or adjusted?

-The frequency of medication reviews and adjustments varies based on the client's individual needs and the nature of their condition.
-Some may require more frequent monitoring, while others may have less frequent check-ins.
-It's typically determined by your clinician based on the treatment plan.
+The frequency of medication reviews and adjustments depends on your individual needs and the nature of your condition.
+Some clients may require more frequent monitoring, while others may have less frequent check-ins.
+You and your provider will work together to determine the appropriate schedule based on your treatment plan.

 Is medication management covered by insurance?

-Insurance coverage for medication management varies depending on your specific insurance plan.
-It's advisable to check with your insurance provider to determine the extent of coverage and any associated costs.
+Insurance coverage for medication management varies by plan.
+We recommend checking with your insurance provider to understand the extent of coverage and any associated costs.

 What if I have concerns about my medications?

-If you have concerns about your medications, it's essential to communicate openly with your clinician.
-They can address your concerns, provide guidance, and make necessary adjustments if required.
+If you have concerns about your medications, it’s important to discuss them with your provider.
+They can address your worries, offer guidance, and adjust your medication regimen if necessary to ensure it aligns with your health goals.

 Can medication management be combined with psychotherapy?